Large deviation bounds for the Airy point process: Introduction

-More specifically, up to exponentially small tail probabilities, Proposition \ref{PropAiry1} upper bounds the number of eigenvalues of $H_{\beta}$ that are $\leq \lambda$, and Proposition \ref{PropAiry2} upper bounds the absolute difference between the number of eigenvalues of $H_{\beta}$ that are $\leq \lambda$ and that of the Airy operator (see Sect.\ref{sec:2} for details).
-The main tool used in the proof is the diffusion characterization of stochastic Airy operators developed in \cite{RRV}.
-Based on this tool, we develop precise estimates for the tail behavior of those diffusions, and combine it with Tracy-Widom tails to obtain the proof of Proposition \ref{PropAiry1}.
+More specifically, up to exponentially small tail probabilities, Proposition \ref{PropAiry1} upper bounds the number of eigenvalues of $H_{\beta}$ that are less than or equal to $\lambda$, and Proposition \ref{PropAiry2} upper bounds the absolute difference between the number of eigenvalues of $H_{\beta}$ that are less than or equal to $\lambda$ and that of the Airy operator (see Section \ref{Sect.2} for details).
+The main tool used in the proofs of Propositions \ref{PropAiry1}-\ref{PropAiry2} is the diffusion characterization of the stochastic Airy operator developed in \cite{RRV}.
+Based on this tool, we develop precise estimates for the tail behavior of those diffusions, and combine such estimates with Tracy-Widom tails (see Proposition \ref{TailBound}) to obtain the proof of Proposition \ref{PropAiry1}.
 For the proof of Proposition \ref{PropAiry2}, we further develop a dyadic decomposition technique to localize the deviation event, and rely upon an intricate comparison argument with Airy operators (which is the most challenging part for this step).
-More precisely, we compare the stochastic Airy operator with a ``shifted version'' of the Airy operator (see the proof of Proposition \ref{PropAiry2} for definition), and further compare it to the Airy operator.
+More precisely, we compare the stochastic Airy operator with a ``shifted version'' of the Airy operator (see the proof of Proposition \ref{PropAiry2} for details), and further compare it to the Airy operator.

-\paragraph{Step 2} \textbf{Approximation of the Airy point process (more generally, stochastic Airy spectrum) using Gaussian unitary ensemble (more generally, beta ensemble) up to \emph{exponentially small probability}.} The main result for this part is Theorem \ref{Main3} below.

-This part is challenging in that we need to estimate the probability with great precision in order to transfer large deviation bounds from GUE to the Airy point process.
-In \cite{Tsa}, it is remarked that justifying the passage from beta ensembles to the Airy point process up to \emph{exponentially small probability} remains an open problem.
+\paragraph{Step 2} \textbf{Approximation of the Airy point process (more generally, stochastic Airy spectrum) using the Gaussian unitary ensemble (more generally, the Gaussian $\beta$-ensemble) up to an \emph{exponentially small probability}.} The main result of this step is given in Theorem \ref{Main3} below.
+This step is challenging in that we need to estimate probabilities of unlikely events with great precision in order to transfer large deviation bounds from GUE to the Airy point process.
+In \cite{Tsa}, it is remarked that justifying the passage from the Gaussian $\beta$-ensemble to the Airy point process up to \emph{exponentially small probability} remains an open problem.
 In this part of the proof we resolve this problem.